forthy42/net2o/wiki/squid.md

 I call it the SwapDragonChain, as the swap dragon is the mascott of Forth (the SWAP operation).
 I'm sure the swap dragon can handle double booking quite well with his two heads.

+### Zero-Knowledge Proof?

+Zcash tries to hide the transactions by using zero-knowledge proofs for accounting them.
+These proofs are a bit difficult and especially quite time-consuming.
+So if someone has an efficient zero-knowledge proof that works for this simple transaction, then I could use that.
+Homomorphic encryption could do that job.

+It needs to proof that if you shift an amount of money from account A to B (where both accounts share a secret unknown to the auditor), you can audit that the sums are correct.
+And if you change the secret, you can audit that the change didn't affect the account's value.

+That allows you to split a transaction into several steps: First separate the desired amount from your account, then change the secret and hand it over to the recipient (who gains knowledge of that secret), change the secret again, and finally merge it with the destination account (if wanted).

 ## The $quid: Useful Investment